autoatml/autoplex/docs/user/fitting/fitting.md

 ### Finetuning MACE-MP-0

 It is also possible to finetune MACE-MP-0.
 To do so, you need to install MACE-torch 0.3.7.
-Currently, this can only be done by cloning the git-repo and installing it from there: []()
+Currently, this can only be done by cloning the git-repo and installing it from there:
+[https://github.com/ACEsuit/mace/](https://github.com/ACEsuit/mace/).
+We currently install the main branch from there automatically within autoplex.

 It is now important that you switch off the default settings for the fitting procedure (use_defaults_fitting=False).
 Please be careful with performing very low-data finetuning.
 Currently, we use a stratified split for splitting the